 Whilst claiming capital allowance, if you suffer a rental loss, you can offset the loss against non-property income.
 This will lead to generous tax payments.
 Moreover, you can also carry forward the rental loss to offset the future rental profit.

-As a large property business owner, you can reduce your losses through building HMOs and multi-lets by generating tax-free income.
+As a large property business owner, you can reduce your losses by building HMOs and multi-lets by generating tax-free income.

 Additional Cost on HMOs and Multi-lets:

-HMO landlords can compensate utilities, broadband and council tax with the rents received from their tenants.
+HMO landlords can compensate utilities, broadband, and council tax with the rents received from their tenants.
 They should identify and report all the taxes within the investor tax return.
-However, any extra charges are income tax are deductibles, if they’re wholly and exclusively as a part of the property rental business.
+However, any extra charges are income tax deductibles if they’re wholly and exclusively a part of the property rental business.

 If you own HMO properties, it might be challenging for you to manage rent payments, expenses, taxes, and other financial responsibilities.
-We will help you on daily basis.
-Our team of accountants will manage your taxes, file the tax returns and deal with HMRC on your behalf.
+We will help you daily.
+Our team of accountants will manage your taxes, file the tax returns, and deal with HMRC on your behalf.
 Luckily, our package starts with only £30 monthly for single property owners.
 If you have more than one property, visit packages for landlords to find out the charges.